Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/reflection-serializer.md

 Another side-effect of this version of the algorithm is that we can only kick off the serialization function if the object we're passing in has properties.
 Meaning the type has to be a jsonObj.
 However, we can easily use WriteVariant() as the entry point if required.

+> Learning Point: Typically, serialization code is paired with deserialization code.
+Hence the simpler your serialization code, the easier it will be to write your deserialization.
+For my engine code, I did my own serialization of many glm types, like glm::vec3, early on and this came back to haunt me as I had to keep creating edge cases for detecting a glm::vec3 in my deserialization code.
+Keep it simple, less things to worry about when writing deserialization.

 #### C++ code
 Headed back to the code, lets show the changed toJsonRecur().